 - Forest pool villa, splurge: Muthi Maya Forest Pool Villa Resort, ten freestanding villas tucked into a dipterocarp slope on the Kirimaya estate.
 Rates start around $400 a night in cool season.

-- Ranch with horseback access, mid-luxury: Kirimaya Golf Resort Spa, the Jack Nicklaus golf course is the draw if you want a non-park day.
+- Ranch with horseback access, mid luxury: Kirimaya Golf Resort Spa, where the Jack Nicklaus golf course is the draw if you want a day away from the park.
 Rooms from $180.

-- Hill-country boutique, mid: Sala Khaoyai or Atta Lakeside Resort Suites for around $120 to $180, both at the top of Thanarat Road within 10 minutes of the park gate.
+- Hill country boutique, mid range: Sala Khaoyai or Atta Lakeside Resort Suites for around $120 to $180, both at the top of Thanarat Road within 10 minutes of the park gate.

-For a one-day trip from Bangkok where you sleep in the city both nights, our Bangkok SHA hotels picks cover the base options near Suvarnabhumi for an early morning drive.
+For a single day trip from Bangkok where you sleep in the city both nights, our Bangkok SHA hotels picks cover the base options near Suvarnabhumi for an early morning drive.

 What to watch for on a first Khao Yai trip

 The park is well run.
-The friction points are mostly seasonal and traffic-shaped, not safety-driven.
-We have flagged five that catch first-time visitors out.
+The friction points are mostly about season and traffic, not about safety.
+We have flagged five that catch first visitors out.

-- Long-weekend bottleneck: Thanarat Road queues for 90 minutes on Saturday mornings of any three-day weekend.
+- Long weekend bottleneck: Thanarat Road queues for 90 minutes on Saturday mornings of any long public holiday weekend.
 The fix is to arrive Friday evening or drive in by 07:00 Saturday.

 - Monsoon road closures: July to October the loop road around Haew Narok closes after heavy rain.
 Check the DNP Khao Yai Facebook page the morning of your drive for closures.

-- “Elephant crossing” fake guides: Independent guides at the gate occasionally offer “guaranteed elephant sightings” for $57.
-The ranger-led night safari at the visitor center costs $14 and is the legitimate version.
+- Unofficial “elephant crossing” guides: Independent guides at the gate occasionally offer “guaranteed elephant sightings” for $57.
+The ranger led night safari at the visitor center costs $14 and is the official version.

-- Dress code at temple stops: Wat Tham Sila on the Nakhon Nayok side requires covered shoulders and below-knee bottoms.
+- Dress code at temple stops: Wat Tham Sila on the Nakhon Nayok side requires covered shoulders and bottoms below the knee.
 Pack a scarf if you intend to stop on the way back.

 - Cell signal gaps: AIS and True both drop signal inside the loop road past kilometer 25.
 Screenshot the trail maps before you enter.